BenSolus/master-thesis/_posts/2017-03-30-lets-get-started.md

 ---

-In this blog I will collect ideas for my master thesis with the working title *"An efficient implementation of the Green cross approximation method on GPUs"* based on the article
+In this blog I will collect ideas for my master thesis with the working title *"An efficient solver for the Green cross approximation method on GPUs"* based on the article
 [Approximation of integral operators by Green quadrature and nested cross approximation](https://link.springer.com/article/10.1007/s00211-015-0757-y) [\[1\]]({{ site.baseurl }}/refs).

 We consider integral equations e.g. of the form